RobRendell/gTove/README.md

         (e.g. if tracking initiative, could hide minis with no initiative value, to limit the table to things in the fight)
     * Drag individual rows around within sorted list?
 For initiative tracking.
     * UI to add new columns - should this be in the mini list UI, or part of configuring a tabletop, or both?
-        * column type: free text, number, "fraction" (e.g. hitpoints), "status" (icons which can be toggled on/off)
+        * column type: free text, number, bonus (always signed), "fraction" (e.g. hitpoints), "status" (icons which can be toggled on/off)
         * hidden from players (option to show "fraction" type as ascending number?)
         * display near mini (fraction = bar showing the fraction, other columns = floating number/text/symbols near mini)
         * column colour?
 Text colour, background colour - only for display near mini?